 Can the vehicle be waiting for us at the airport or ferry upon our arrival to Vieques?: Unfortunately, we are not able to drop off the vehicle at the airport or ferry, due to airport security rules and limited parking space at the ferry.
 A publico is the best way to get to Esperanza and Pura Vida and is inexpensive.
 Publicos are aware of the airline/ferry schedules and waiting as passengers arrive on Vieques.

 Do I have to rent the vehicle with Pura Vida?
-No, renting the vehicle is not required if you stay with us at Pura Vida, you can walk to Sun Bay and the Malecon very easily.
+Usually No, renting the vehicle is not required if you stay with us at Pura Vida, you could walk to Sun Bay and very easily walk to the Malecon.
 In fact, it's easier to walk to the Malecon vs. drive.
 However, to get to the Fish and Wildlife beaches, a car is a necessity.
+During busy times on Vieques we usually require one to rent the SUV as we have never had someone disappointed they had it available.

 Do I really need a vehicle?
 Can I rely on a Publico?
 Can I just rent the SUV for a few days?
 We often get asked 'Do we really need a vehicle on Vieques?' or 'Do I need a vehicle my entire stay?'.
 The answer to both questions is a Yes.
 We always try to take advantage of public transportation while traveling to various locations.
 However on Vieques there is little in the way of public transportation.
 The only thing close is a Publico, which is a shared 15 passenger taxi van, the same ones which will most likely deliver you to Pura Vida from the airport or ferry terminal.
 If you were to rely on a Publico for your entire stay on Vieques, it would be difficult and you would miss out on precious beach time.
 Publicos only go to a handful of beaches, cost about $5+ per person each way, and may not always be available.
 Let's say you did take a Publico to the beach with a party of 5, it would cost at least $25 each way or $50 round trip.
 For marginally more our vehicle provides more space, freedom to explore and convenience.